The US reported more than 2,100 deaths in a single day. Things are projected to get worse - Local News 8

 The US reported more than 2,100 deaths in a single day.
 Things are projected to get worse

-More than 2,100 Covid-19 deaths were reported in the US on Tuesday — making it the highest single day death toll the country has seen since early May.
+More than 2,100 COVID-19 deaths were reported in the US on Tuesday — making it the highest one-day coronavirus death toll the country has reported since early May.

-The most deaths in a single day were recorded April 15 — 2,603 people.
+The highest COVID-19 death tally reported in a single day in the US was 2,603, on April 15.

 When cases and hospitalizations began to surge weeks ago, officials predicted deaths would soon follow.
-Daily cases haven’t dipped below 100,000 in three weeks.
-And for the 15th consecutive day, the US beat its own hospitalization record, with now more than 88,000 Covid-19 patients nationwide, according to the COVID Tracking Project.
+Daily new cases haven’t dipped below 100,000 in three weeks.
+And for the 15th consecutive day, the US beat its own hospitalization record, with now more than 88,000 COVID-19 patients in hospitals nationwide on Tuesday, according to the COVID Tracking Project.

-The coming weeks are likely to continue getting worse, before a possible vaccine begins to offer some relief.
+The coming weeks are likely to get worse, before a possible vaccine can begin to offer some relief.
 But just how much worse things will get depends on the mitigation steps taken across the country — as well as the kinds of celebrations Americans will opt to host over the coming days, experts say.

 With small gatherings already helping drive the surge in many places, leading public health officials have warned against traditional Thanksgiving celebrations this week, instead urging Americans to stay home and celebrate only with members of the same household.
 The US Centers for Disease Control and Prevention also recommended last week Americans should not travel for Thanksgiving.